Tio Ellinas: Formula Ford

 Ellinas competed in the MSA Dunlop Formula Ford Championship of Great Britain with the JTR team.
 He was only the second driver since the legendary Ayrton Senna to start on the front row of a British Formula Ford race in his car racing debut, and was also the fastest driver at every wet test during that first year.
 Ellinas's fourth position overall in the 2010 MSA British Formula Ford championship earned him Rookie Of The Year honors, and is the best result for a rookie driver since the current McLaren Formula One driver and 2009 World Drivers' Champion, Jenson Button, in 1998.

 Formula Renault

 Ellinas competed in the Formula Renault UK championship with the Atech Reid GP team and finished third overall.

 GP3 Series

 Ellinas contested the 2012 GP3 Series season debut with Marussia Manor Racing.
 He finished the season eighth overall, recording one win and one podium finish in the season finale at Monza.

+Ellinas returned to the championship for the 2013 GP3 Series season, once again with Marussia Manor Racing.
+He finished fourth in the standings, winning both the first and last races of the season.